Big Brother Mzansi 2022: housemates with pics, full names, profiles

 1. Adindu Asuzu

 Adindu Asuzu, also known as Zino, is the youngest of the Big Brother Mzansi season 3 contestants.
-He hails from Johannesburg and is a confessed mummy's boy who describes himself as bubbly.
+He hails from Johannesburg and is a refers to himself as a bubbly mummy's boy.
 He has Nigerian roots and affirms that he will not start the drama but end it.
 Adindu also stated he would not let anyone take advantage of him while in the house.

 2. Gashwan Brandon Mthombeni